Charles-Auguste/Monopoly/README.md

 - A complete version of the Game which is divided into two parts:
   - Minipoly.py, a smaller version of the game (beware of luck spaces !!!)
   - Monopoly.py, the classic one (in French !!)
+  Note : if you want to quit the game, just press (Echap) at any moment of the tour

 Feel free to test everything !!!
 #